I breathe because, the morning opens before me in splendor and I am filled with Air that praises you my God, my Father.

 Inevitably, we become witnesses to the old, everything that ‘becomes old’ in ourselves and in our environment- experiencing a form of death.
 It starts to pass away as we ourselves become a new creation.
 The work of Christ “works” in us.
 Our work ceases to “work”.
 We surrender to Him, our lives surrender and we trust in him, completing the work that He began in us with the gift of Grace.

 Trust in God allows Miracles to Take Flight.

 When we trust in Christ, we begin to learn to Fly.
 We become Flying Horses.

 We must trust in him to complete the work he began in us as he prepares for the coming day, new creations in a new heaven and earth.

 What forms does that trust take?
 What does it look like?

 Trust happens inside of an intimate relationship.
 It is honest.
 When your heart is honest before God, it can relate in an intimate and trusting way.
 It is the ability to form a two-way dynamic.
 There are many examples of Trusting God in Scripture.

 Look for the examples of the prophets in the Old Testaments and the apostles in the New Testament.
 I love Moses in Exodus.
 What do you find?
 Trust in a relationship requires honesty, listening, and humility.
 Are there more qualities that you notice?
 Do we need perseverance?
 How is trust built?
 What is it built upon?

-- Trust in His Promises (Scripture).
-Keep them with you all the time.
+Trust in His Promises (Scripture).
+Keep God’s Word with you all the time.